trois66/wordTCL/README.md

 See "testLibWord.tcl" and "testLibWordList.tcl"

 Future
 ------

 For now I have to make the first release.
-So 'paragraph' and 'image' must work...
+Update zipper.tcl to use only vfs for crc calculation (for now there is a patch for linux platform).
+Add documentation on source code.
 Adding more Word Element support